Legoless/Analytical/README.md

 ## CocoaPods

-Analytical is available through [CocoaPods](http://cocoapods.org).
+Analytical is available only through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 !use_frameworks